 - 9.1 Cleaning validation should be performed in order to confirm the effectiveness of any cleaning procedure for all product contact equipment.
-Where different equipment is grouped together (train of equipment) a justification of the specific equipment selected for cleaning validation is expected. - 9.2 A visual check for cleanliness may form an important part of the acceptance criteria for cleaning validation however, it is not acceptable for this criterion alone to be used.
+Where different equipment is grouped together a justification of the specific equipment selected for cleaning validation is expected. - 9.2 A visual check for cleanliness may form an important part of the acceptance criteria for cleaning validation however, it is not acceptable for this criterion alone to be used.
 Repeated cleaning "until clean" is also not considered an acceptable approach. - 9.3 It is recognised that a cleaning validation programme may take some time to complete and validation with ongoing verification after each batch may be required.
-The level of data from the verification to support a conclusion that the equipment is clean should be evaluated.
-The need for a temporary dedication of the equipment used should be considered taking into consideration the risk of cross-contamination by highly potent substances. - 9.4 Validation should consider the level of automation in the cleaning process.
+The level of data from the verification to support a conclusion that the equipment is clean should be evaluated. - 9.4 Validation should consider the level of automation in the cleaning process.
 Where an automatic process is used, the specified normal operating range of the utilities should be validated.
-Where a manual process is used, an assessment should be performed determine the "Sinner" variables which influence cleaning effectiveness, e.g. technology, temperature, time, titration, and turbulence. operators, The level of detail in procedures such as rinsing times, etc. should be detailed in the validation protocols.
-For manual cleaning, if variable factors have been identified, the worst case situations should be used as the basis for cleaning validation studies.
+Where a manual process is used, an assessment should be performed to determine the variable factors which influence cleaning effectiveness, e.g. operators, the level of detail in procedures such as rinsing times etc. For manual cleaning, if variable factors have been identified, the worst case situations should be used as the basis for cleaning validation studies. - 9.5 Limits for the carry over of product residues should be based on a toxicological evaluation to determine the product specific permitted daily exposure (PDE) value.
+The justification for the selected PDE value should be documented in a risk assessment which includes all the supporting references.
+The removal of any cleaning agents used should also be confirmed.